ETL Engine servers can be scaled horizontally and vertically. The major sizing drivers for ETL Engine servers are:

-The default values above allow for ten days of temporary files and log files accumulated during the normal day-to-day population activity.
+The default values allow for ten days of temporary files and log files accumulated during the normal day-to-day population activity.
 The default period setting for the File System Cleaner system task is ten days.
-If you increase this period for any reason, adjust the above numbers accordingly.
+If you increase this period for any reason, adjust these numbers accordingly.

 You need additional disk space for special activities:

 - Bulk import of data, for example, for addition of new data sources with historical data.

 - Recovery import of data when a data source stops for a day or two for any reason and has to be recovered.

 For these special activities, estimate additional capacity using the number of anticipated additional samples per day.
 Temporary files and logs from these samples will remain on the disk for ten days (or whatever the File System Cleaner system task period is set to).

 Guidelines for scheduling connectors on ETL Engines